Gabesz/rubik-trainer/README.md

 - **Training mode**: Surfaces random learned cases only, supports quick re-rolls, and exits with `Esc` on desktop.
 Each training session has a unique URL with the algorithm ID (e.g., `/oll/oll-1`), allowing direct linking and automatic regeneration of a new random element on browser refresh.
   - **Blur effect**: When starting training via the "Training" button, the standard algorithm is blurred by default.
 Click to reveal/hide.
 This effect is not applied when navigating from list view.
   - **Quick actions**: "Back" button returns to list view, "New Training" button generates a new random case, and "Details" opens external algorithm details in a new tab.
 All buttons include icons for better visual recognition.
+  - **3D Cube Animation**: Interactive 3D Rubik's cube animation modal accessible via "Play" button next to algorithm names in both list view and training mode.
+The animation shows the setup and algorithm moves with real-time highlighting of the current move.
+Click on any move in the algorithm text to jump to that specific position in the animation.
 - **Responsive design**: Tuned for mobile, tablet, and desktop.
 Mobile navbar automatically closes when clicking menu items or clicking outside the menu, and also closes on Escape key press.
 No animation on mobile menu collapse for instant feedback.
 Theme toggle and print buttons are in the hamburger menu on mobile/tablet, and in a floating action button group on desktop.
 - **Print support**: Print-friendly styles for both list view and training mode.
 Only algorithm cards/content are printed, with all UI elements hidden.
 Browser headers/footers can be disabled in print settings.
 - **Installable PWA**: Full offline support with service worker caching for algorithms and SVG assets.
 The app works completely offline after the first visit.